-The imbroglio of 300 kingdoms of the Central Europe stays under Habsburg’s umbrella of Roman Empire of German Nation that was neither Roman nor Empire.
+The imbroglio of 300 kingdoms of Central Europe stays under Habsburg’s umbrella of Roman Empire of German Nation that was neither Roman nor Empire.
 Spain discovered and colonized the Americas.
-European provinces develop arts, science & technology considerably faster than ‘Mongolian’ Center too busy with expansion in and control of Empire of Eurasia.
+European provinces develop arts, science & technology considerably faster than ‘Mongolian’ Center too busy with expansion in and control of the Empire of Eurasia.

 The Papacy of Rome initiated the myths of Ancient Egypt, Rome, Greece, Persia, and Babilon.
 All parties concerned, i.e. European aristocracy, black and white Catholic clergy, humanists and scientists had vested interests to support the myths of Antiquity but each of them for their own reasons.

 The Roman Church moved the beginning of the Christianity by 1200 years to the past into imaginary Ancient Rome and the placeholder Jerusalem to Palestine to justify the leadership of the Western Christianity and its priority over the Oriental Christianity.